a-schneider-fmi/balloon-operator/README.md

 * `-o output_filename` : write output in file `output_filename`
 * `--log` : set verbosity (CRITICAL, ERROR, WARNING, INFO, DEBUG), default INFO

-### SBD message generator and sender
+### SBD message translator and sender/receiver `message_sbd`

-A command-line program to encode a binary SBD message and optionally send it to a mobile device.
+A command-line program to decode and encode binary SBD messages and optionally receive/send from/to a mobile device.

 Arguments:

+* `-r config.ini` : retrieve messages via IMAP as specified in configuration file
+* `-a` : retrieve all messages, not only unread ones
+* `-o filename` : output file for encoded binary message or GPX track from decoded message(s)
+* `-c` : write out time, coordinates and optional data in CSV format
+* `-d` : decode binary message given as hex string
+* `-e` : encode binary message
-* `-p lon,lat,alt`: include given position in message
+* `-p lon,lat,alt` : include given position in encoded message
-* `-t [YY-mm-ddTHH:MM:SS]`: include time in message (now if now string specified)
+* `-t [YY-mm-ddTHH:MM:SS]` : include time in encoded message (now if no time specified)
-* `-u n[,m]`: include userfunction n (and m) in message, where n and m are digits between 1 and 8
+* `-u n[,m]` : include userfunction(s) in message, where the argument is a comma-separated list of digits between 1 and 8
-* `-o filename`: output binary message to given file
-* `-s agt.ini` : send message to device specified in given ini file
+* `-s tracker.ini` : send message to device specified in given ini file

+The ini file for retrieving should include an `email` section as described below under communications configuration file.

-The ini file should have the following entries:
+The ini file for sending should have the following entries:
 * option in section `device`:
     * `imei`: The unique IMEI of the RockBLOCK to send to
 * options in section `rockblock`:
     * `user`: Rock 7 Core username
     * `password`: Rock 7 Core password
+This is also compatible with the structure of the communication ini file.

 ## File formats